Okanjo/okanjo-docs/docs/Tags.md

 ## GET /tags

 Collection.
 Searches for tags that match or partially match the search parameter. **Requires no authentication.**

+> * Note: This route is incomplete, as it only supports searching.
+Future expansion of this route for pagination is pending. *

 ### Query Parameters